-You can learn from them the demographics of their users and their common behaviours, which you can double-check with audience data.
-On top of this they'll be able to tell you who their competitors are, so you can carry out competitor analysis.
+You can learn about the demographics of their users and their common behaviours—which you can double-check with audience data.
+On top of this they'll be able to tell you who their competitors are, so you can carry out a competitor analysis.

-I find the best time to get a download of client knowledge is right at the start of a project rather than piecemeal throughout.
-It's important to make sure you and the client are on the same page and it's also important to dig into what the problem is that they really want solving.
+I find the best time to get a download of client knowledge is in a chunk at the start of a project, rather than in bits and pieces as the project goes on.
+It's important to make sure you and the client are on the same page and it's also important to dig into understanding what the problem is that they really want solving.